 When a quote passes the validation and the trading kernel submits the quote to the exchange, the OnRtnQuote will be invoked.
 Two regular orders will be derived from the quote and be submitted to the exchange together with the quote.
 In this case, onRtnOrder will also be invoked.

-From version 6.3.0, two fields AskOrderRef and BidOrdreRef are added in the API.
+From version 6.3.0, two fields AskOrderRef and BidOrderRef are added to the API.
 These two values will be assigned to the OrderRef fields of the two derived orders respectively.
 If client programs do not designate these values, the trading kernel will assign them automatically.

-From version 6.3.6, field ForQuoteSysID is added in the API.
-The market maker connecting with DCE and CZCE should fill in the bid region with (ForQuoteSysID) in (OnRtnForQuoteRsp).
-Exchange will count the bid finishing rate of market maker according to this field.
+From version 6.3.6, the field ForQuoteSysID is added to the API.
+A market maker connecting to DCE and CZCE should fill in the bid region with the quote ID (ForQuoteSysID) from the quote response (OnRtnForQuoteRsp).
+Exchanges will count the bid finishing rate of a market maker according to this field.

-Note: This field is not necessary for market maker connecting with CFFEX.
-The rule for CFFEX to determine the finishing rate of market maker is that judging if the market maker bids during the period after exchange sends the ask request to market maker.
+Note: This field is not necessary for market makers connecting to CFFEX.
+The rule for CFFEX to determine the finishing rate of market makers is that if the market maker bids within a specific period of time (specified by exchanges, say 1 min) after the exchange sends the ask request to the market maker.

 Cancel a Quote

 The ReqQuoteAction method is used to cancel a quote.
-The usage is similar with the ReqOrderAction.
+The usage is similar to the ReqOrderAction.
 The QuoteRef+SessionID+FrontID is used to cancel a quote.

 Canceling a quote will cancel both the quote and the remaining unfilled derived orders.
-A market maker can also cancel a derived order separately.
-The method is the same with canceling an order in previous section.
+A market maker can also cancel a derived order directly.
+The method is the same as canceling an order in previous section.

 Exercise an Option